Baltinglass may be small, but it doesn’t stop it from impressing you as one of the best destinations to visit on a day trip from Dublin.

 Germaines of Baltinglass

-A visit to the Irish village of Baltinglass isn’t complete without savoring some of local delicacies.
-And what is the better place to do it as not Germaines.
-This family run pub offers some of the best home-made dishes in the village along with cozy Irish ambience.
+A visit to the Irish village of Baltinglass isn’t complete without savoring some of the local delicacies.
+And what better place to do it than Germaines.
+This family-run pub offers some of the best homemade dishes in the village along with its cozy Irish ambience.

 Horans Bar and Restaurant

 For a chance to meet locals, look no further than Horans Bar and Restaurant.
-The 1881 building is set on Main Street of the village.
-It serves traditional dishes with a twist of Irish spirit.
+This 1881-year building is set on Main Street.
+It serves traditional dishes with a signature Irish twist.